Farfetch/rules-framework/README.md

 rulesEngine.AddRuleAsync(ruleForDogSound.Rule, RuleAddPriorityOption.ByPriorityNumber(1));
 ```

-Get a matchingRule by using the `MatchOneAsync()` and passing relevant date and conditions.
+Get a matchingRule by using the `MatchOneAsync()` and passing a valid date and relevant conditions.

 ```csharp
 var matchDate = new DateTime(2021, 04, 13);